 Physician Assistant Studies (MS): Program Overview

-- The 12-month didactic phase includes lecture, small group discussion and case-based training to prepare students for clinical rotations.
+- The 12-month didactic phase uses lecture, case-based discussions, and skills labs training to prepare students for clinical rotations.

-- The unique 18-month clinical training prepares students to practice as primary care providers, while providing a one-of-a-kind immersion experience in an advanced clinical practice.
-Current areas for advanced clinical training include orthopedics, cardiothoracic surgery, vascular surgery, emergency medicine, internal medicine, pulmonary and critical care medicine, interventional radiology, urology, neurosurgery, geriatrics, physical medicine and rehabilitation, primary care and pediatrics.
+- Current areas of advanced clinical training include cardiothoracic surgery, orthopedics, vascular surgery, emergency medicine, pediatrics, behavioral health, internal medicine, primary care, pulmonary and critical care medicine, interventional radiology, urology, neurosurgery, geriatrics, and physical medicine and rehabilitation.

-The mission of the Rush University PA Program is to educate advanced-practice PAs to practice medicine with competence, professionalism and compassion driven by academic excellence and a spirit of service to the community.
+The Rush University PA program mission is to educate advanced health care providers to practice evidence-based medicine with competence, professionalism and compassion driven by academic excellence and service to diverse communities.

-The Rush University PA Program strives to be a nationally recognized leader in educating advanced practice PAs to assume leadership roles in clinical and professional practice.
+The Rush University PA program strives to be a national leader in educating exceptionally qualified PAs to transform clinical and professional practice.

 The following are the goals of the Rush University PA Studies program: